WorldfavorOrg/recruitment-test-backend/README.md

 have occurred
 2)	__GetWith__: Endpoint will take a request object with filters (Name, Departments etc.) and return results from database.

-Import Data
+### Data to import
-   Import data will be in CSV format as attached in the mail , you are required to store and retrieve this data from SQL Server database.
+The data file is in CSV format and is included in this repo.

 ### Technology Stack Required
 - .NET Core 3.1